EmeraldCityIT/H202-and-N3-in-electrothermal-propulsion/README.md

 "We use handheld calculators to check our math and then prepare pre-feed tanks with the exact mixture" -Starfleet

 "We can tell to atom how much gas goes into the mixture tank with an in-line meter that calculates the electrical current which the passing gas creates.
 The voltage of a gas tank tells us how many gas molecules are in the tank.
 This is how we prevent ourselves from dying." -Starfleet

+"This is what you would call a warp drive.
+We stear with Nitrous Oxide thrusters alon the sides of our ships" -Starfleet

+"Have you tried getting Gundam moon to build you a rudder system" -Cory Andrew Hofstad

+"You know?
+One day I will" -Starfleet